rhenter/django-models/README.rst

 |PyPI latest| |PyPI Version| |PyPI License|  |CicleCI Status| |Coverage| |Docs| |Open Source?
 Yes!|

-Django Models is Library with several useful templates for Django to help you make your templates smart or with less code
+Django Models is Library with several useful Models for Django to help you make your templates smart or with less code

 Requirements
 ============